 How Does Water Get Stuck In The Ear?

 There are various ways water can get stuck in your ear, and it can be an uncomfortable and even painful experience.
-It often happens when water gets trapped in the ear canal during activities such as swimming, bathing, or showering.
+It often happens when water gets trapped in the ear canal during swimming, bathing, or showering.
 Sometimes the water can drain out on its own, but other times it can get trapped, leading to a feeling of fullness or pressure in the ear.
 Other causes of water getting stuck in the ear can include earwax buildup, sinus infections, and changes in air pressure, such as during air travel or scuba diving.
 Knowing the possible causes of water getting stuck in the ear can help you prevent it from happening and take the necessary steps to get it out.

 How To Get Water Out Of Your Ears